 I am unsure what HRM is responsible for?

-For a closer look at some of the Priority areas for the current Council see the “Opportunities Rising” document from the 18-19 budget.
+For a closer look at some of the Priority areas for the current Council, see the “2021-2025 Strategic Priorities Plan" document.

 Will there be a support person/people during our term?

 Yes.
-The Parks and Recreation Youth Section and the Municipal Clerk’s Office will each have representatives available to support the YAC you and be present for every meeting.
+The Parks and Recreation Youth Section and the Municipal Clerk’s Office will each have representatives available to support the YAC members and be present for every meeting.